 Our team brings real-word experience to our clients, with a range of backgrounds in public safety, emergency management, and other related fields.
 To complement their expertise, our team members possess educational and professional credentials that emphasize their proficiency and capability.
 While we accomplish most projects on our own, we maintain good relationships within the industry allowing us to leverage subcontractors for a range of specific capabilities to meet the needs of clients.

-Dr. Robin Voetterl-Riecker (Ed.D.), EPS’s managing partner, has been an educator for over twenty years and currently serves as Dean of Academic Affairs at Herkimer College where she oversees programs including education, criminal justice, cybersecurity, and a phase I police academy.
+Dr. Robin Riecker (Ed.D.), EPS’s managing partner, has been an educator for over twenty years and currently serves as Dean of Academic Affairs at Herkimer College where she oversees programs including education, criminal justice, cybersecurity, and a phase I police academy.
 Robin specializes in education, needs assessment, research, and analysis and evaluation of policy and plans.
 She has presented nationally and internationally on instructional technologies and the use of dialogue to build competence and as an assessment tool.
-She is currently EPS’ Principal Investigator on a National Academies of Sciences Transportation Research Board project to validate airport emergency exercises.
+She has served as EPS’ Principal Investigator on a National Academies of Sciences Transportation Research Board project to validate airport emergency exercises and has provided subject matter expertise to a variety of other EPS projects.

 EPS’s project manager and principal consultant, Tim Riecker, is recognized nationally as an expert in preparedness, Homeland Security Exercise and Evaluation Program (HSEEP), and the National Incident Management System (NIMS).
 Mr. Riecker is a FEMA Master Trainer, certified as an HSEEP instructor, and a multitude of other courses, including those on NIMS/ICS, emergency planning, instructor development, and exercise management.
 Mr. Riecker has over two decades of experience in public safety, including local emergency response as a chief officer, state-level emergency management as a senior manager, and public safety consulting across the nation.